 My name is Lynn James, mum to three boys, Dylan 12, Josh 10 and Jack 7.
 We live in Knebworth, Hertfordshire and I am the MD & Founder of Mrs Mummypenny, a personal finance expert website and brand.

 I left the corporate world in June 2015 to launch Mrs Mummypenny.
 Previous to setting up my limited company I worked for 16 years in various commercial and finance roles for companies including EE, Tesco and HSBC.
 I qualified as an ACMA management accountant back in 2002, not long after finishing my maths degree from Brunel University.

-The risk was big to leave the corporate world and build Mrs Mummypenny, but it paid off.
+The risk was big to leave the corporate world and launch Mrs Mummypenny, but it paid off.
 I am happier, have more flexibility, particularly with my family and am in control of my own destiny.
 And I get to help thousands of people to save money and work towards financial freedom.